conversejs/converse.js/docs/source/session.rst

 Keeping users logged-in across page reloads
 ===========================================

-If you're properly set up :ref:`shared session support <session-support>`, then your users will stay logged-in to the XMPP server upon page reloads.
+If you've properly set up :ref:`shared session support <session-support>`, then your users will stay logged-in to the XMPP server upon page reloads.

 However, if users are logging in manually, then users might get logged out between requests.